Top UK investor lobby slams Xstrata pay plan

 Red-top reports, indicating the most serious level of concern, have historically accounted for about 10 percent of the total.

-By 1155 EDT, Xstrata shares were down 3.6 percent and Glencore shares were off 3.2 percent, underperforming the FTSE 100, which was 1 percent lower.
+By 1012 EDT, Xstrata and Glencore shares were both down 2.5 percent, underperforming the FTSE 100, which was 0.7 percent lower.

-Xstrata said holding onto key executives was “integral to delivery” of the investment case underpinning the Glencore tie-up.

-“Retaining a stable management team with a track record of value delivery is in the interests of Xstrata shareholders,” a spokesman said.

 One fund management source said investors were concerned that retention payments do not work because sought-after executives are often bought out of their contracts by their new employers.